sabelosiba/Cloud-Computing/README.md

   - Shadow IT: In the past, business units might have used software without IT knowing (shadow IT).
 The cloud makes this easier to do.
   - Working together: The best solution is for IT and business units to work together.
 IT can create a "library" of approved SaaS applications that are secure and meet business needs.
   - Employee self-service: Employees can then choose the tools they need from this library, instead of finding their own.
+- Even though IT departments aren't responsible for fixing SaaS application outages, they are still on the hook for making sure users have a good experience.
+Here's why:
+  - Users don't care who's responsible: If a SaaS application goes down, users will blame IT regardless of who caused the problem.
+  - IT as the advocate: IT's job is to act on behalf of the users and work with the SaaS vendor to get the problem fixed quickly.
+- Cloud Access Management (CAM) is like a gatekeeper for your cloud applications.
+It helps control who can access what, and how:
+  - Permissions for users: CAM can give specific users access to certain applications, and limit access to others.
+  - Data access control: CAM can also control what information users can see within those applications.
+For example, in an HR app, CAM could allow employees to see their own information, but not other people's.
+  - Benefits for IT:
+    - IT can track which apps are being used and by how many people.
+This helps them negotiate better deals with vendors.
+    - IT can also see if there are opportunities to improve by using different tools or integrating existing ones.

+## Managing Ecternal cloud resources
+- Businesses use a lot of different cloud resources, like virtual machines, storage, and databases.
+These resources need to be managed carefully.Here's how:
+  - Who's responsible?
+The development or IT team is usually in charge of managing cloud resources.
+They know what's needed to build the applications the company uses.
+  - Visibility and control: Just like with SaaS applications, it's important to be able to see and control how cloud resources are being used.
+  - Choosing the right resources: It's important to pick the best cloud resources for the job.
+Once you've chosen one and invested time in learning it, you shouldn't switch to something else unless absolutely necessary.
+  - The process: There's a general process for choosing, testing, and using cloud resources:
+    1. Figure out what your application needs.
+    2. Look for matching resources from cloud providers your company already uses.
+If nothing works, look at other providers.
+    3. Test the resources to make sure they work well.
+    4. If the tests go well, get a license to use the resource.
+    5. Teach everyone who needs to know about the new resource.
+    6. Regularly review the resources you're using to make sure they're still the best choice.
+- Self-service: The ideal situation is to have a catalog of approved resources that developers can choose from.
+This makes it easier for them to find what they need and reduces the risk of them using unapproved resources.
+The key is to make sure this catalog is up-to-date and has everything developers need.

+## Service level agreeements (SLAs)
+- Cloud services come with agreements called SLAs (Service Level Agreements) that say what the service provider will do and what you,the customer, are responsible for.
+These agreements cover things like how available the service will be, how fast it will respond, and how secure it will be.
+  - SLAs don't cover everything: The provider might not be responsible for outages caused by things like floods or problems with other companies' equipment.
+  - SLAs may not cover everything you lose: An SLA might just give you money back for the time the service was down, but it might not cover lost business.
+You might need separate insurance for that.

+### Addressing poor cloud and computing behaviors
+- Even though cloud providers try to make their systems secure, people can still do things that put information at risk.
+Here are a few examples:
+  - Weak passwords: Using passwords that are easy to guess makes it easier for hackers to steal information or damage systems.
+  - Unsecured personal devices: Using personal devices for work can be risky if they are not properly secured.
+  - Sharing information on social media

+## Managing internal cloud resources

+## Managing a hydrid cloud environment
+- Businesses are using a mix of private (controlled by the company) and public clouds for their internal needs.
+This gives them more flexibility, scalability, and performance.
+- Even though public clouds are secure, companies with private or hybrid clouds might have even stricter security requirements.
+This means carefully choosing and approving resources.
+- In a private or hybrid cloud, companies can create a "self-service" library of approved resources that employees can easily access for their work.
+These resources will be secure and meet the company's specific needs.

+### Understanding the role of internal SLAs
+- SLAs (Service Level Agreements):
+  - SLAs are agreements that define what level of service (performance, uptime, etc.) users can expect from cloud resources.
+Having clear SLAs helps avoid confusion and ensures everyone is on the same page.
+  - Who's responsible for monitoring SLAs depends on whether you're using a public or private cloud:
+    - Public cloud: The public cloud provider is responsible, but they might have many customers and take longer to respond to issues.
+    - Private cloud: The company's IT department is responsible for monitoring SLAs since they are the "cloud provider" for their own employees.

+## Managing Internal Services
+- Users and Expectations:
+  - Businesses are moving more applications to the cloud (private, public, or hybrid).
+  - Users don't care where the applications run, they just expect them to be reliable, secure, and well-supported, just like any other business application.

+### Supporting cloud costomers
+- Support for these cloud applications can come from the IT department or a company call center.
+- Whoever provides support needs to have easy access to the cloud environment to diagnose and fix problems quickly.
+- For applications developed in-house, the development team should work closely with the support team to create user-friendly applications with fewer problems.
+- This can help reduce the number of support calls.

+### Monitoring Resources imported from Public Cloud
+- If you're using a hybrid cloud (mix of private and public cloud), you need to monitor the performance of the public cloud resources you're using.
+- There are a few ways to do this:
+  - Run test software: You can run test software in the public cloud to see how well the resources perform.
+This might not perfectly reflect how your applications will perform, but it can give you a general idea.
+  - Monitor resource dashboards: If the public cloud resources you're using have dashboards or other monitoring tools, you can use those to track performance.
+  - Monitor the applications themselves: The most accurate way to monitor performance is to track how the resources are actually performing within your applications.
+This can be done with minimal impact on the application's performance.

 </details>

 <details>